Requiem-S/ePortfolio/README.md

 In this review, I analyzed the existing functionality, identified areas for improvement, and outlined my plans for enhancing the system across three key areas: software design and engineering, algorithms and data structures, and databases.

+## Full Project Files

+While key artifacts are available directly in this repository, a complete set of all project files, including additional documentation and resources, is available in this [Google Drive folder]([YOUR_GOOGLE_DRIVE_LINK](https://drive.google.com/drive/folders/1s48AC4KvVI9tKMqncM0AxNDKsD7iMxcB?usp=sharing)).

 ## Software Design and Engineering

 For the software design and engineering enhancement, I transformed the Bid Management System into a full-stack application.
 Key improvements include: